natelaclaire/cis338/syllabus.md

 For purposes of this class, communication is defined as interactively engaging with the Brightspace system, contacting the instructor via email or phone if you have questions outside of class, and responding to the instructor's emails or phone calls.

-Any communications sent from my UMA email or from the Brightspace course will go to your @maine.edu address that was automatically created for you when you registered for this class.
-It will be important that during the semester you check this email regularly for information from your instructors and the institution.
-This is the email I will use to communicate with you regarding this course.

 ## Academic Integrity

-Academic integrity means that a student's work is the product of his/her own effort.
+Academic integrity means that a student's work is the product of their own effort.
 Violations of academic integrity include such behaviors as cheating, fabrication, and plagiarism, and are described more fully in the UMA Student Academic Integrity Code, which is published in the online UMA Student Handbook.
-Each student is responsible for learning the standards of academic integrity, and ensuring that his/her work meets these standards.
-Failure to do so may result in appropriate sanctions consistent with UMA Student Academic Integrity Policy.
+Each student is responsible for learning the standards of academic integrity and ensuring that their work meets these standards.
+Failure to do so may result in appropriate sanctions consistent with the UMA Student Academic Integrity Policy.
 If you have questions about the academic integrity of your work, discuss these with your instructor before submitting the work.
 The full policy can be found at <https://www.uma.edu/compliance/handbook/academic-integrity/>.

+### Generative Artificial Intelligence

+Students are welcome to use generative artificial intelligence tools (including ChatGPT, Microsoft Copilot, Google Gemini, and others) for brainstorming, ideation, and producing content for your Portfolio Site.
+If you use such tools for the Portfolio Site or any other assignment, you must include a statement describing how you used it.
+For example, if you use it for writing the content for your Portfolio Site's home page, include in your submission comments:

+1. Which tool you used
+2. The prompt that you used (what you typed into the tool)
+3. A brief explanation of how much of the tool's output you used and how much you changed

 ## Class Withdrawals

 Before withdrawing from a class, students are encouraged to contact the instructor.
 The instructor may be able to offer an alternative to dropping the class.
 Ultimately, if a student finds it necessary to withdraw from a class, students must follow school policy.
 Students who just stop attending a class, but who have not officially withdrawn, will receive a grade based on work completed up until the last date of attendance.
-Most often, this results in a failing grade. *Students are not automatically withdrawn from a class.*
+Most often, this results in a failing grade. _Students are not automatically withdrawn from a class._

-L Grade: The grade of "L" is awarded if you stop attending, but do not withdraw from the course.
-The "L" grade is computed into the grade point average as a failing grade.
+- _L Grade:_ The grade of “L” is awarded if you stop attending, but do not withdraw from the course.
+The “L” grade is computed into the grade point average as a failing grade and may affect a student’s financial aid eligibility.

-W Grade: The grade of "W", withdraw, is posted if you drop the course during the first 60% of the semester.
-A "W" grade is not computed into the grade point average.
-After the 60% point, the grade of WF may be assigned.
+- _W Grade:_ The grade of “W”, withdraw, is posted if you drop the course during the first 60% of the semester.
+A “W” grade is not computed into the grade point average.
+After the 60% point, the grade of WF may be assigned and may affect a student’s financial aid eligibility.

-WF Grade: The "WF" grade is awarded when a course is dropped after 60% of the term is completed and depends upon your performance up to that point.
-If you are passing the course the grade of "W" is awarded.
-If you are failing the course at the time of withdrawal the grade of "WF", withdraw failing, may be assigned.
-A "WF" is computed into the grade point average as a failing grade.
+- _WF Grade:_ The grade awarded when a course is dropped after 60% of the term is completed depends upon your performance up to that point.
+If you are passing the course the grade of “W” is awarded.
+If you are failing the course at the time of withdrawal the grade of “WF”, withdraw failing, may be assigned.
+A “WF” is computed into the grade point average as a failing grade and may affect a student’s financial aid eligibility.

 ## Incompletes

-An "Incomplete" is a temporary grade indicating that specific arrangements have been made with the instructor to complete work by a later date, not to exceed 150 days after the end of the term.
+An “Incomplete” is a temporary grade indicating that specific arrangements have been made with the instructor to complete work by a later date, not to exceed 150 days after the end of the term.
 If a student has completed almost all of the work for a course, an Incomplete grade may be appropriate.
 An Incomplete may be extended once by the instructor for a period not to exceed 150 days.

-Any additional extension of an Incomplete grade by the instructor requires the Dean's approval.
+Any additional extension of an incomplete grade by the instructor requires the Dean’s approval.
 Awarding of the incomplete grade is at the discretion of the instructor.
-If the Incomplete grade is determined to be appropriate, the instructor will complete the Incomplete Grade Contract in MaineStreet, which specifies the following:
+If the incomplete grade is determined to be appropriate, the instructor will complete the Incomplete Grade Contract in MaineStreet, which specifies the following:

 - The work to be completed by the student.
 - The date by which the student will complete the work, not to exceed 150 days after the end of the term.
 - The grade the student will receive if the work is not completed.
-If no grade is specified, the Incomplete is turned to an "F" after 150 days or as specified by the contract.
+If no grade is specified, the Incomplete is converted to an “F” after 150 days or as specified by the contract.

 ## Accommodations for Students with Disabilities

 If you have a disability which may affect your ability to participate fully in this course, it is your responsibility to request accommodations promptly.
-Contact the Department of Student Support and Development to discuss possible assistance.
+Contact Academic Success to discuss possible assistance.
 Accommodations must be requested each semester, and are not provided retroactively.
-More information can be found at: <http://www.uma.edu/academics/student-support/student-development/disability-services/>.
+More information can be found at: <https://www.uma.edu/academics/student-services/accessibility-services/>

 ## Title IX

 The University of Maine System and UMA are committed to providing an environment free of sexual discrimination including sexual assault, sexual harassment, stalking, relationship abuse (dating violence and domestic violence), sexual misconduct, retaliation, discrimination related to pregnancy/parenting, and gender discrimination.
 Because of this commitment, the University provides support services and also designates faculty and staff as Mandatory Reporters to the Deputy Title IX Coordinator.
-If you or someone else within the UMA community is struggling with sexual discrimination, please submit a concern to the [Care Team](https://cm.maxient.com/reportingform.php?UnivofMaineSystem&amp;layout_id=3).
-For additional resources, go to the [Title IX website](https://www.uma.edu/compliance/equal-opportunity/title-ix/).
+If you or someone else within the UMA community is struggling with sexual discrimination, please submit a concern to the [Care Team](https://cm.maxient.com/reportingform.php?UnivofMaineSystem&layout_id=3).
+For additional resources, go the [Title IX website](https://www.uma.edu/compliance/equal-opportunity/title-ix/).